seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 And so I love and honour thee and thine,
 Thy noble brother Titus and his sons,
 And her to whom my thoughts are humbled all,
-Gracious Lavinia, Rome’s rich ornament,
+Gracious Lavinia, Rome's rich ornament,
 That I will here dismiss my loving friends,
-And to my fortunes and the people’s favor
+And to my fortunes and the people's favor
-Commit my cause in balance to be weigh’d.
+Commit my cause in balance to be weigh'd.

 *Exeunt the followers of BASSIANUS*